taneiii/salamasasa3/README.md

-# CodeIgniter 4 Framework
+# Salama Sasa

+## What is Salama Sasa?

+In the context of healthcare, privacy is paramount.
+This is especially true for patients affected by Gender-Based Violence (GBV), who often face infringements of their data privacy.

+Salama Sasa proposes a system that allows data sharing for statistical analysis without accessing individual low-level details.
+This system enables GBV patients to book appointments with specialists through a user-friendly interface and offers unbiased healthcare service providers.
+It will also feature anonymous but verified reviews of doctors, clinics, and services.

+This project will be implemented using the PHP framework, with MySQL for the database system, and testing tools such as PHPUnit.
+It will follow the Scrum methodology, utilizing agile principles in its design process.
+The system is expected to revolutionize the way GBV patients access specialist services, reinforce patient tracking, and provide a platform for feedback on treatments.

 ## What is CodeIgniter?

-CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
+Salama Sasa is built using CodeIgniter, a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](https://codeigniter.com).

 This repository holds the distributable version of the framework.
-It has been built from the
+It has been built from the [development repository](https://github.com/codeigniter4/CodeIgniter4).
-[development repository](https://github.com/codeigniter4/CodeIgniter4).

 More information about the plans for version 4 can be found in [CodeIgniter 4](https://forum.codeigniter.com/forumdisplay.php?fid=28) on the forums.